easybuilders/easybuild-docs/docs/configuration.md

     Using module files in Lua syntax has the advantage that Lmod does not need to translate from Lua to Tcl internally when processing the module files, which benefits responsiveness of Lmod when used interactively by users.
-In terms of Lmod-specific aspects of module files, the syntax of the module file does *not* matter; Lmod-specific statements supported by EasyBuild can be included in Tcl module files as well, by guarding them by a condition that only evaluates positively when Lmod is consuming the module file, i.e.
+In terms of Lmod-specific aspects of module files, the syntax of the module file does *not* matter; Lmod-specific statements supported by SimpleBuild can be included in Tcl module files as well, by guarding them by a condition that only evaluates positively when Lmod is consuming the module file, i.e.
     '`if { [ string match "*tcl2lua.tcl" $env(_) ] } { ... }`'.
 Only conditional load statements like
     '`load(atleast("gcc","4.8"))`' can only be used in Lua module files.